Kendall Jenner’s 24th Birthday Party Was A Golden Celebration — Literally

 @kendalljenner aka KendallJagger.....(SwipeAllTheWay ;) AndSheLivedHappilyEverAfter!...Word! @jenatkinhair @maryphillips Photo: @amberasaly @julianmendezcoutre & I made a lil magic from this beautiful @yousef_aljasmi corset and @enchanted_costumes Wings Thankx4LettingUsPlay!
 BTS on Stories Crown: @rinaldyyunardioofficial

 Kendall’s look was inarguably one-of-a-kind, but both Kylie Jenner and Kourtney Kardashian opted for matching costumes with friends.
 Kylie and her best friend, Stassie Karanikolaou, also wore wings and elf ears.
-Kourtney and Stephanie Shepherd, Kim Kardashian West’s longtime assistant, dressed as cowgirls.
-(According to Kourtney’s Instagram stories, she and Shepherd won a prize for the best couple’s costume.)
+Kardashian and Stephanie Shepherd, Kim Kardashian West’s longtime assistant, dressed as cowgirls.
+(According to Kardashian’s Instagram stories, she and Shepherd won a prize for the best couple’s costume.)

 Also present at the party was the cowgirl queen herself — Grammy Award-winning country star Kacey Musgraves, who donned a Dallas Cowboys cheerleader outfit.